squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

     scheme: default
 ```

-:material-cursor-default-click-outline: click on a tile to change the color
+:material-cursor-default-click-outline: Click on a tile to change the color
 scheme:

 <div class="tx-switch">